MonoidMusician/blog/sources/technology.md

   It works great in dashboard mode, but in the blogpost mode I have to set `{overflow: auto hidden}`{.css} so that it scrolls horizontally but not vertically in the body of the post.
   Unfortunately, due to how scroll containers work in CSS, this makes only the horizontal scrolling move the headers, not the vertical scrolling, which is kind of annoying 😒.
   I donʼt know what to do about it.
-1. Tiny thing: Only Chrome seems to implement `border-image`{.kw} tweening at the moment.
+1. Tiny thing: Only Chromium seems to implement `border-image`{.kw} tweening at the moment.
   Itʼs a long story why Iʼm using it in the first place (for info boxes), but I like it both with and without.
 1. Good news: Iʼm so happy that `:focus-visible`{.css} is actually supported now.
   I swear the last time I was doing this stuff I was going to have to implement it myself.